ChuaCheowHuan/PBT_MARL_watered_down/README.md

 gamma can only be resampled.

 **EDIT**:
-Learning rate should be working now.
-Gamma doesn't work as a mixin has to be added to a modified policy.
+Learning rate should be working now only for PPO.
+DDPPO requires modification of policy with schedules mixin.
+Gamma doesn't work for the same reason.
 I'll be fixing it.

 # Simple walkthru:
 Before each training iteration, the driver (in this context, the main process, this is also where the RLlib trainer resides) randomly selects a pair of agents (agt_i, agt_j, where i != j) from a population of agents.
 This i, j pair will take up the role of player_A & player_B respectively.